dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

         \end{bmatrix}^\intercal.
     \end{equation}

-More generally, given a graph :math:`G=(V, E)`, define a graph-restricted Boltzmann machine specified by :math:`G` to have sufficient statistics defined by,
+More generally, given a graph :math:`G=(V, E)`, you can define a graph-restricted Boltzmann machine specified by :math:`G` to have sufficient statistics defined by,

 .. math::